The Samaya Seminyak – checking in to find out why this Seminyak resort has earned its five stars.

 The freeform pool overlooking the ocean will lure you out of your villa

-The neighborhood offers endless opportunities to eat, drink and shop.
+The neighbourhood offers endless opportunities to eat, drink and shop.

 Petitenget temple beside the resort hosts some amazing ceremonies and is the area’s most important temple, and one of its oldest.